kjugi/meeting-app-unit-tests-playground/README.md

 v12.16
 ```

+## Where we have code - project structure

+api/ - directory with our backend and 2 simple endpoints for app
+done/ - directory with ready to run app and all unit tests as an examples
+practices/ - directory with ready to run add but without any test cases finished

 ## Start app locally

 Each directory has own `package.json` file which contains informations about scripts.
 Hoever here is a list to start API from `api/` directory and app from `done/` directory: